Learn about how, why, and where MSF teams respond to different diseases around the world, and the challenges we face in providing treatment.

 Antibiotic resistance is a serious and growing phenomenon in contemporary medicine and has emerged as one of the pre-eminent public health concerns of the 21st century.

-Around the world, Médecins Sans Frontières/Doctors Without Borders (MSF) teams are working to protect the health of children.
+Around the world, Médecins Sans Frontières (MSF) teams are working to protect the health of children.

 Although easy to prevent and treat, cholera affects up to 4 million people worldwide per year, resulting in up to 140,000 deaths.

 Ebola and Marburg haemorrhagic fevers are rare but deadly.
-Outbreaks can kill 25 to 90 per cent of those infected, spreading fear and panic.
-No cure exists and treatment is mainly symptomatic.
+Outbreaks can kill 25 to 90 per cent of those infected, spreading fear and panic among affected communities.

 Worldwide, an estimated 71 million people are infected with the hepatitis C virus, double the number living with HIV.
 While hepatitis C can be cured, few people have access to treatment.